gara501/amazonqchallenge/README.md

      - `music3.mp3` - For Scene 3 (Julia fractal scene)
      - `music4.mp3` - For Scene 4 (Mandelbrot fractal scene)
      - `music5.mp3` - For Scene 5 (Newton-Raphson fractal scene)
+     - * all the music is free royalty music from https://pixabay.com/music/ *

 3. **Run the Project**:
    ```bash